-Almost, but not exactly.
-Prime rib is sometimes called a standing rib roast, because the bones enable it to stand upright for roasting.
-But if you cut your prime rib roast away from the bones, leaving the "eye" (the large central muscle) of the roast and a layer of fat, then that's a ribeye roast.
+Prime rib is sometimes called a standing rib roast because the bones enable it to stand upright for roasting.
+But if you cut the meat away from the bones, leaving the "eye" (the large central muscle) and a layer of fat, then that's a ribeye roast.

-Some say that it's best to cook bone-in roasts, because the bones produce a juicier and more flavorful roast.
+Some say that it's best to cook bone-in roasts because the bones produce a juicier and more flavorful roast.
 It's true that the meat portions closest to a bone-in steak, for example, taste the best.
-But it's also true that it's difficult to get to them, unless you're willing to gnaw on bones!
+But it's also true that it's difficult to get to them unless you're willing to gnaw on bones!

 That's why many home cooks, myself included, prefer to cook a ribeye roast.
 It is smaller, and you can carve it easily since there are no bones.
 It is still very flavorful, and the fat cap is sublime.